JieSun1990/JERFOUCRU/README.md

 Note: These steps will extrapolate values at each new coordinate by using 2 given methods:
 - **‘bilinear’** : for continuous values
 - **‘ngb’**/nearest neighbor : for categorical values
+- **'sum'**: self-created function which is suitable for population variable (pop in large pixel = sum of all pop in small pixels inside the large pixel)

+##### Input
+Before running this script, we need to re-organize the cropped TIF files a bit.
+We should put the above cropped maps in respective subfolders of them.
+(Eg create a subfolder **_Pigs_** in **_Cropped_** folder and move the __Cropped_Pigs.tif__ to **_Pigs_** folder).
+The input of this script is the above cropped maps.
+Besides, we also need a reference map to match other maps to the reference coordinates.
+I think the reference map can be FOI Map or Water_Land Map.
+But please make sure that they are have the right CRS and right resolution (5x5km).
+##### Output
+The calibrated maps will be in **_Generate/Calibrated_** folder.

 The Calibrate process consists of 3 following steps:
 1. Reproject: reproject to the same CRS, and also convert to the corresponding resolution (Ex: 30 seconds resolution = 1x1km = 0.00833 deg) → need to check manually about this number then run the code.
 2. Aggregate: aggregate from small resolution to higher (Ex: from 1x1 to 5x5km): can create new method (called **sum**) for the cases population at 5x5 is the sum of all pixel at 1x1 resolution (not only bilinear or ngb)
 3. Resample: sample in order to match the same coordinates with a reference TIF file
 - **Calibrate_Raster_Single_Files**: Simple script for calibrating a single TIF file.
 It is suitable when you want to try the calibrating process to a random TIF file.
-- **Calibrate_Raster_All_Files**: Perform calibrating process to entire **CROPPED** covariate files (bioclimate, demography, pigs, ...).
+- **Calibrate_Raster_All_Files**: Perform calibrating process to entire [**CROPPED**](#step-1-crop-boundary-of-downloaded-tif-files) covariate files (bioclimate, demography, pigs, ...).
 Note that before using this script, you need to have the well-organized folders containing these covariate files.

 #### Step 3: Create a dataframe including all information of calibrated TIF files
 - **Gather_Features_Dataframe**: Gather all values of calibrated TIF files and create a dataframe containing pixel coordinates and its values for each feature.
 You also need to rename the column names in the gathered dataframe because the original column names will be messy.
 Note that before using this script, you need to have the well-organized folders containing the calibrated covariate files.

 #### Step 4: Use randomForestSRC to run the imputation random forest (not the prediction model)
 Random Forest also provide the imputation algorithm.
 To make it independent with the FOI, we can remove the FOI column in the dataframe created in **_Step 3_**, then run the imputation random forest.
 Note that this step requires a large amount of RAM (since R is not a good choice for these kind of techniques) and it will take a long time to finish.
-I have run this long time ago, hence we can use this data instead of running this again.
+I have run this (long time ago), hence we can use this data instead of running this again.
+We can run this script again when we have new data.
 - **Imputation_RF**: Run the imputation Random Forest Model to impute missing values in each features **_(Not yet included)_**
 - **Evaluate_Imputation**: Try to evaluate the imputation of RF by creating pseudo-NA data.
 Some of non-NA positions at each feature will be assigned NA, then run the RF to impute these values again.
 We will use R-squared to evaluate the accuracy of the imputation RF. **_(Not yet included)_**